Lazemare/libdlm/README.md

    number of words has been written.

 I defined three macros called `MAXLINES`, `MAXWORDS` and `MAXLETTERS` in the header file, which control the maximum file size.
 You may want to change them depending on your tasks.
-According to different OS, you should also adjust the `EOL` macro, since files under Linux, macOS and windows use different EOL.
+According to different OS, you should also adjust the `EOL` macro, since files under Linux, macOS and Windows use different EOL.
 For detailed usages, you may want to look into the `main.c` file under `test` folder.